-- Prohibit dealing with individuals or entities listed on applicable assets freeze lists, such as the US list of specially designated nationals and blocked persons, the EU consolidated list of financial sanctions targets, or any list maintained by any a relevant authority. - Prohibit dealing with entities owned or controlled by entities on the lists referred to above. - Prohibit or restrict dealing with certain countries or territories.
+- Prohibit dealing with individuals or entities listed on applicable assets freeze lists, such as the US list of specially designated nationals and blocked persons, the EU consolidated list of financial sanctions targets, or any list maintained by any relevant authority (including in Switzerland and the UK). - Prohibit dealing with entities owned or controlled by entities on the lists referred to above. - Prohibit or restrict dealing with certain countries or territories.
 For example, US Persons are generally prohibited from dealing with Cuba, Iran, Syria, North Korea and Crimea ("Restricted Territories").
-EU companies and nationals are restricted in their dealings with some of those locations as well. - Prohibit facilitation of transactions that you cannot engage in directly yourself.
+EU, Swiss and UK companies and nationals are restricted in their dealings with some of those locations as well. - Prohibit facilitation of transactions that you cannot engage in directly yourself.
 For example, a US national cannot support or approve a non-US company's dealings with Crimea.
-Likewise an EU company cannot use its non-EU subsidiary to conduct business with an EU assets freeze target.
+Likewise an EU company cannot use its non-EU subsidiary to conduct business with an EU asset freeze target or to undertake business prohibited by EU Sanctions.